3bsa/node/doc/api/util.md

 Values may supply their own custom `inspect(depth, opts)` functions, when called these receive the current `depth` in the recursive inspection, as well as the options object passed to `util.inspect()`.

+*Note*: `util.inspect()` is a synchronous method that is intended strictly as a debugging tool that has not been performance optimized.
+Using `util.inspect()` in production code is not recommended because of the potential performance bottlenecks it can introduce.

 ### Customizing `util.inspect` colors